 How we determine the factors

 We carry out a regular review of the factors to make sure that they reflect the current conditions and expectations.
-This means the factors can be updated at any time without notice, but reviews usually happen annually, and they may not always be changed following a review.
+This means the factors can be updated at any time without notice, but reviews usually happen annually.
+Factors may not always be changed following a review.

 How we use factors